TITLE 68: PROFESSIONS AND OCCUPATIONS

 E) The ratio of students to faculty in the clinical area shall be appropriate to the clinical learning experience.

 i) When under direct supervision of the faculty, the ratio shall not exceed 10 to 1.

 ii) When a registered nurse preceptor is used, the ratio of students to faculty member shall not exceed 12 to 1.

 4) Approval for clinical offerings by out-of-state nursing programs shall be approved for a period of 2 years.
 A program representative may request renewal of the approval every 2 years.
 In order to renew, the program shall submit a written report that provides updated and current data as required by this subsection (n).

 5) A written report of current clinical offerings and current data shall be submitted to the Division annually.
 Faculty qualification and preceptor forms shall be submitted when instructors are added or changed.

 6) Failure to comply with the requirements set forth in this Part shall result in the immediate withdrawal of approval of the clinical experience offering.

 o) If the name of the program is changed or the institution in which the program is located or with which it is affiliated changes its name, the program shall notify the Division within 30 days after the name change.
 If the Division is not notified within the 30 days, the program's approval may be withdrawn.

-p) The Division has determined that nurse programs approved through the National League of Nursing for Nursing Accrediting Commission or the Commission on Collegiate Accreditation meet the requirements set forth in this Section, except for those programs whose curriculums do not include a concurrent theory and clinical practice education component as required by Section 50-70 of the Act.
+p) The Division has determined that nurse programs approved through the Commission on Collegiate Nursing Education (CCEN), Accreditation Commission for Education Nursing (ACEN), or the US Department of Education meet the requirements set forth in this Section, except for those programs whose curriculums do not include a concurrent theory and clinical practice education component as required by Section 50-70 of the Act.